agkj/SC1015---NBA-Project/README.md

 -----------------------------
 # Data filtering

-As our dataset has repeated players across each season and also players who played too little games which will affect the desired output of our predictions, we will be filtering out players who have played less than 70% of the games played in each season.
+As our dataset has players who played too little games, affecting the desired output of our predictions.
+Hence, we will be filtering out players who have played in less than 70% of the games played in each season.

-By doing so, it will reduce the skewness and increase accuracy of our desired output, which is to determine the best and mediocre players in the NBA.
+By doing so, it will reduce the skewness and increase accuracy of our desired output, allowing us to determine the best and mediocre players in the NBA reliably.

 ![image](https://user-images.githubusercontent.com/39144132/164891171-e5323d34-1b65-489c-a7b6-fdac6525ff38.png)

 -----------------------------
 # EDA
-Although points is the main factor that determine a player's performance, we will also be comparing it against other variables such as a players:
+Although points is the main factor that determines a player's performance, we will also be comparing it against other variables such as a players:

 1. Age (As a person gets older, will he start to score lesser points?)
 2. Games Played (Will high number of games played during a season means a player will score more points per game?)
-3. Usage rate (Usage rate and games played are not synonymous, will a high usage rate mean a player will score more points per game?)
+3. Usage rate (As usage rate and games played are not synonymous, will a high usage rate result in a player scoring more points per game?)
 4. Net rating (Will a player's presence affect the team's winning chances?)

 By understanding how these variables have any effect on a players points per game, we will be able to make better judgement and predict whether a player will be in the first draft round pick or not.